voussoir/reddit/Newsletterbot/README.md

 Newsletterbot
 =============

+- 2016 06 05
+    - MULTIREDDITS.
+Newsletterly now properly uses multireddits to find posts in lots of subreddits at once.
+This reduces the amount of fine-tuning I can do on a per-subreddit basis, but the speed benefits are worth the trade off.
+If you are running a copy of Newsletterly you'll need to migrate all active subscription subreddits to one or more multireddits on the bot's account.
+Order and grouping does not matter.

 - 2016 04 15
     - Added broadcast functionality to send a message to all subscribers.
 Not operable via PM yet.
     - Added deletion functionality to remove inactive users.
 Everyone must send the bot a message within a certain time span, indicating they are active.